saisharan98/PreQL-P2/README.md

 2: `snowsql -a xt67644.ca-central-1.aws -u Avinash`

+We're now connected to the account.
+We then proceed to execute the sql scripts in the following order.
+Note that we assume the SnowSQL CLI is opened in the same folder as the scripts.
+If otherwise, one may need to modify the file paths accordingly.

+The run commands have the general format:
+`snowsql -a <account_name> -u <username> -f <path_to_file>`

-`snowsql -a xt67644.ca-central-1.aws -u Avinash -f create_tables_and_stage.sql`
+1: `snowsql -a xt67644.ca-central-1.aws -u Avinash -f create_tables_and_stage.sql`

-`snowsql -a xt67644.ca-central-1.aws -u Avinash -f create_file_formats.sql`
+2: `snowsql -a xt67644.ca-central-1.aws -u Avinash -f create_file_formats.sql`

-`snowsql -a xt67644.ca-central-1.aws -u Avinash -f load_data.sql`
+3: `snowsql -a xt67644.ca-central-1.aws -u Avinash -f load_data.sql`

-`snowsql -a xt67644.ca-central-1.aws -u Avinash -f exploration_analysis.sql`
+4: `snowsql -a xt67644.ca-central-1.aws -u Avinash -f exploration_analysis.sql`

-`snowsql -a xt67644.ca-central-1.aws -u Avinash -f create_curated_tables.sql`
+5: `snowsql -a xt67644.ca-central-1.aws -u Avinash -f create_curated_tables.sql`

-`snowsql -a xt67644.ca-central-1.aws -u Avinash -f create_views.sql`
+6: `snowsql -a xt67644.ca-central-1.aws -u Avinash -f create_views.sql`

-`snowsql -a xt67644.ca-central-1.aws -u Avinash -f drop_script.sql`
+7: `snowsql -a xt67644.ca-central-1.aws -u Avinash -f drop_script.sql`

 ## Materialized views and clustering use cases

 [Materialized views](https://docs.snowflake.com/en/user-guide/views-materialized.html) store data from a query, which can then be queried without recomputing the original query.
 This is a useful optimization if a) the original query is complex or time or resource intensive, and/or b) the original query is very commonly repeated.
-[Clustering](https://docs.snowflake.com/en/user-guide/tables-clustering-micropartitions.html) stores similar data together in local parititions.
+[Clustering](https://docs.snowflake.com/en/user-guide/tables-clustering-micropartitions.html) stores similar data together in local partitions.
 This is done automatically, but clustering keys can be defined to manually store specific data in similar locations.

 Two use cases that could apply to this example include:
 - Sorting or filtering a large dataset is a time and resource intensive task.
 If one was interested in querying only the top products being sold, top products an employee is selling, or top products a customer is buying, a materialized view could be created with the sorted information from most common to least common, which one could then query more often (e.g. for each product, employee, or customer) rather than recreating a sorted view each time a similar query was run.
-The materialized view could be recalculated depending on the granuality of data required (e.g. weekly or daily), as small continouus variations likely will not dramatically change trends amongst the most popular products.
+The materialized view could be recalculated depending on the granularity of data required (e.g. weekly or daily), as small continuous variations likely will not dramatically change trends amongst the most popular products.
 - If one needed to sort sales by price or quantity but also to analyse top products or other metrics by region, a clustering key could be created on region so that queries looking for the top products in a region would only have to access a minimal number of dataset partitions, lowering the time required to compute them.